About

 The cyber

-As part of digital ‘simplification’, I leverage low-resource Unix/Linux command-line-interface (CLI) tools in a significant offline mode of operation wherever possible.
-Beyond the minimal hardware constraints, beyond the greater independence from the heavier, cloud-based, commercial products, this terminal-based, hacker-oriented approach fills me with that certain sense of aesthetic pleasure, one I try to vainly inspire upon others.
+Strongly driven towards digital simplification, I leverage low-resource Unix/Linux command-line-interface (CLI) tools in a significant offline modus operandi wherever possible.
+Beyond the minimal hardware constraints and the greater independence from the heavier, cloud-based, commercial products, this terminal-based, hacker-oriented approach fills me with that certain sense of delight I try to vainly inspire upon others.

 The nomadic